Croatian holiday words and phrases

 Phrase: Kako dočekate ponoć, takva će vam biti cijela godina.

-Meaning: How you celebrate the New Year will mark your entire next year.
+Meaning: How you spend New Year’s Eve will mark your entire next year.

 Phrase: kititi božićno drvce, kititi bor